lvillasen/RedPitaya-Nth-Edge-Trigger-App/README.md

-# RedPitaya Generate Acquire App
+# RedPitaya Nth Edge Trigger App
 This app illustrates a way to perform Nth edge trigger on a STEMlab 125-14 RedPitaya board using Node.js, Express and Python scripts.

 ## Requisites